WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.7.1

+- Fixed the issue where DefaultGptHttpUtil sometimes fails to correctly throw RuntimeException.

 ### 1.7.0

 - Please
   read [gpt-3-5-turbo-fine-tuning-and-api-updates](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates)
 - Deprecated: Requests under the FineTunes package have been replaced by the FineTuning requests.
 - New: RequestUtil.streamRequest method (Get String result content with stream model)

 ### 1.6.3